godotengine/godot-website/collections/_article/will-your-contribution-be-merged-heres-how-tell.md

 Again, hypothetical use cases are ignored most of the time, whereas real projects being worked on (and their needs) take the priority.

-This also means that it's your resonsibility (or that of fellow interested users) to demonstrate the use cases and need for a specific feature.
+This also means that it's your responsibility (or that of fellow interested users) to demonstrate the use cases and need for a specific feature.
 Discuss it beforehand as mentioned, and add some details in your pull request (or the affiliated issue) about what this proposal aims to solve.
 A never-discussed, no-comment PR with a terse "Add feature X" 500 <abbr title="lines of code">LOC</abbr> commit will likely produce a deep *sigh* among PR reviewers, more than anticipation for a potential great feature.

 ## Bloat accumulates quickly